jdlabails/PhpProjectAnalyzer/ReadMe.md

  - Edit assets/param.yml to fit your project
  - Call yoursymfonyproject/PhpProjectAnalyzer/index.php with your nav.
  - Click on 'Start Scan'

+### Features
+ - Aggregate php analysis metrics
+ - Execute quick scan of your project
+ - English or French interfaces
+ - Links with code coverage report
+ - Scoring based on quantity and quality metrics

 ### Road Map